-- 6.5 μm channel is sensitive to water vapor in the mid to upper troposphere (generally 200-500 mb). - Other channels are sensitive to vapor at other levels - the GOES-R series has three channels for low/mid/high-level water vapor. - Water vapor imagery can reveal features that don't generate visible clouds. - Animation can reveal steering flows, shearing winds, or outflow for tropical cyclones.
+- λ =6.5 μm is sensitive to water vapor in the mid to upper troposphere (generally 200-500 mb). - Other wavelengths have peak sensitivity at other levels - the ABI has three channels for low/mid/ high-level water vapor. - Water vapor imagery can reveal features that don't generate visible clouds. - Animation can reveal steering flows, shearing winds, dry intrusions, or outflow for TCs.